 Following this change, Unlock wanted to work with universities to encourage a fair approach to students with convictions.

-As part of the project, we developed a Fair Admissions Toolkit for higher education providers.
+We developed a Fair Admissions Toolkit for higher education institutions

 Fair chance pledge

 Unlock launched the fair chance pledge.
 Institutions signed up to the pledge are demonstrating their commitment to offering a fair chance to students with a criminal record.

 Find out which institutions are signed up, and how to sign up here.